lol-dungeonmaster/kaggle-agents-2025/docs/index.md

   <li>SC2 uses async runners while maintaining minimal thread synchronization on shared data.</li>
   <li>LLM-assisted context compaction runs at regular intervals.</li>
   <li>All the sub-tools have their own vector stores.</li>
-  <li>A memory tool stores long-term memories with semantic meaning preserved.
-Each memory is tagged with date of creation.</li>
+  <li>A memory tool stores long-term memories with semantic meaning and date of creation.</li>
   <li>A user profile expert extracts user attributes and preferences for long-term memory.</li>
-  <li>Session state keys are used to pass user interest along to other agents.</li>
+  <li>Session state keys share points-of-view without the entirety of each agent's context.</li>
   <li>A summary writing expert ensures large generations aren't blemished by erratic formatting.</li>
   <li>The ADK CLI is used to run an evaluation suite with LLM-as-judge.</li>
 </ul>

 <h2 id="setup-working-directory">Setup working directory</h2>

-<p>On Kaggle the working directory for ADK runner’s differs from notebook location.
-To work around this I use git with spare-checkout to pull in SC2’s updated source.
+<p>On Kaggle, the working directory for <code class="language-plaintext highlighter-rouge">google.adk.runners.Runner</code> differs from notebook location.
+To work around this I use git with sparse-checkout to pull in SC2's updated source.
 Then I setup the Kaggle runner environment and define the async runner.</p>

 <div class="collapsible-code">
 <button type="button">Setup working directory</button>